 Nutrients Management Research

-How do we protect and sustain our water, land and air and protect our health while also providing the material, food, and energy required by society?
-To help answer this question, researchers are exploring solutions to:
+Excess nutrients (nitrogen and phosphorus) are among the most prevalent cause of water quality impairment in the United States.
+To make our water, land and air sustainable and to protect our health while also providing the material, food, and energy required by society, EPA's researchers are exploring solutions to

 Much of this research supports the development of regulatory limits on nutrient pollution in water resources.
 At the same time, researchers work to understand the social and economic costs and benefits associated with potential solutions to excess nutrient problems so that optimal solutions for managing water quality over the long term can be achieved.